How to Increase FPS in League of Legends

 How to set max FPS in LoL?

 Go to Settings > Video, then find the “Frame Rate Cap” option.
-You can set it to your preferred limit or select “Uncapped” if your system can handle it.
+Avoid setting it to “Unlimited” as this usually causes stutters.

 Full Performance,